By: Ronnie Brown on March 3rd, 2020

-A great example of annealed woven wire in use can be seen in pulp fiber molding manufacturing facilities.
+A great example of annealed woven wire in use can be seen in molded pulp manufacturing facilities.
 These facilities form annealed mesh into custom moldings in order to create various containers, such as egg cartons.

 Sintering is typically used to prevent the wires within the mesh weave from moving or falling out over time.
 It is perfect for filtration applications, such as oil filtration, that rely on the retention of the mesh pore size to filter out unwanted debris.

-Sintering is also an ideal solution for bonding multiple layers together, as seen in our Porostar filters, and multiple layers of mesh to a perforated plate.
-It can also be used to bond a single layer as well.
+Sintering is also an ideal solution for bonding multiple layers together, as seen in our Porostar® filters, and multiple layers of mesh to a perforated plate.
+It can also be used to bond a single layer of mesh to perforated plate as well.

-Annealing and sintering are both heat treatment options that can be applied to woven wire that share the same disadvantages.
-Naturally, there are additional processing times and expenses associated with both methods.
+Naturally, there are additional processing times and expenses associated with both heat treatment methods.

 So, for example, if you order a roll of woven wire that is neither sintered or annealed, you would have the roll at your facility in about a week and only pay the cost of the roll.

-On the other hand, if you take that same roll of wire mesh and either sinter or anneal it, you would have to cover the cost of the roll as well as the additional costs of the treatment process.
-The time frame for delivery is also extended by a few weeks.
+On the other hand, if you take that same roll of wire mesh and either sinter or anneal it, you would have to cover the cost of the roll as well as the additional costs of the heat treatment process.
+The time frame for delivery would also be extended by a few weeks.

-Annealing is the heat treatment process that makes woven wire easier to work with and is used to make sure the wires do not flex back to their original profile.
+Annealing is the heat treatment process used to reduce the internal stress and hardness of the individual wires of the mesh weave.
+This, in turn, makes the woven wire easier to work with and ensures the wires do not flex back to their original profile.